vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 1. set up a network with 5 validators
 2. give the first `4` validators `1000` of self-stake each.
 Give the last validator `500`.
 3. wait for the delegation to become active in the next epoch
-4. check that Tendermint weights as follows:-
+4. check that Tendermint weights as follows:

 - Node 1 n[`stakedByOperator`]='500000000000000000000' n[`stakedByDelegates`]='0' `n_voting_power`=1047\
 - Node 2 n[`stakedByOperator`]='1000000000000000000000' n[`stakedByDelegates`]='0' `n_voting_power`=2092\
 - Node 3 n[`stakedByOperator`]='1000000000000000000000' n[`stakedByDelegates`]='0' `n_voting_power`=2383\